 You heard the man.
 Go for it.
 No one is stopping you and no one is going to do it for you either.
 But, there are a few resources at your disposal to make the process simpler and easier:

-- First, sign up for a free 30-day trial on Musicbed to get unlimited songs from hundreds of our artists and composers.
-Music is such an important part of your brand on YouTube and there’s no easier way to jumpstart the process than with our free trial.
+- First, sign up for Musicbed Subscription to get unlimited songs from hundreds of our artists and composers.
+Music is such an important part of your brand on YouTube and there’s no easier way to get the quality music you need for every project than through a subscription.
 Click here to learn more.

 - Second, Jeven’s built an entire playlist for getting started on YouTube.
 It’s full of tips and advice for building your channel and finding success.
 Check out his playlist here.